 Vetting checks are required every three years for any adult and young people aged 16/17 years working with or responsible for young people in Swim Ireland.
 Vetting checks will be carried out by Swim Ireland and Swim Ulster.
 For those resident or working in Ireland this is done through the National Vetting Bureau (NVB).
 For those resident or working in Northern Ireland this is done through Access NI (ANI).

-The Swim Ireland Vetting Policy (December 2018) is the latest update to incorporate any changes and updates in vetting procedures.
-The National Vetting Bureau (see process flow chart) and Access NI applications are processed through an online system.
-There are differences in each system and both require a paper form to validate your identification.
+The National Vetting Bureau and Access NI applications are processed through an online system.
+There are differences in each system, and both require a paper form to validate your identification.
 This is a legal requirement.
 Parent/Guardian consent is required for applicants aged 16 or 17 years old.

 Any incorrect forms or applications not meeting the requirements will be rejected and the paperwork returned to the applicant, if relevant.
 Both processes have legal requirements and these must be met by Swim Ireland.

 Application forms for Ireland